tomasrudh/WinSize4/README.md

 ## Reset Moved

 This button resets the moved status of all windows and make them eligable for move.

+## Pause
+When selected will WinSize4 not affect any windows.

 # What screen?
 How does WinSize4 know what screen to place the window on?
 The screens are identified by the resolution they have and whether they are the primary screen or not.